coatsy/coding-workshop/maze/maze2.md

 As a starting point, the MazeRunner game uses the keyboard arrow keys to move the ball.
 In this part of the tutorial you will examine the code used to do that and add your own code to also allow the use of the WSAD keys.

-Examine the code that runs when the green flag is pressed - the blocks that live under the event block that looks like this:
+Examine the code that runs when the green flag is pressed.
+All of that code lives under this block here:

 ![Green flag event block](./images/add-controls1.png)

+which is called an event block.

 The first two blocks reset the maze to the first backdrop in the list of backdrops and ensures that the ball is the correct colour.